 The Battle of Gettysburg was a crucial Union victory that many believe turned the tide in the bloody Civil War.
-Fought in the small town of Gettysburg—which is located 50 miles northwest of Baltimore—it was the site of the largest battle waged during the American Civil War.
-Fought during the first three days of July in 1863, the Battle of Gettysburg saw a hallmark victory for the Union “Army of the Potomac” and effectively ended the second invasion of the North by General Robert E. Lee’s “Army of Northern Virginia.”
+Fought in the small town of Gettysburg—which is located 50 miles northwest of Baltimore—it was the site of the most significant battle waged during the American Civil War.
+Fought during the first three days of July in 1863, the Battle of Gettysburg saw a hallmark victory for the Union “Army of the Potomac.”
+It effectively ended the second invasion of the North by General Robert E. Lee’s “Army of Northern Virginia.”

 Historians have long pegged this particular battle as a crucial turning point in the war, the “High Water Mark of the Confederacy.”
-It was also the bloodiest single battle of the war that resulted in more than 51,000 soldiers being killed, wounded, captured or missing from both sides.
+It was also the bloodiest single battle that resulted in more than 51,000 soldiers being killed, wounded, captured, or missing from both sides.
 To give the Union soldiers who perished at Gettysburg a proper burial, a “Soldiers Cemetery” was made on the battleground near the center of the Union line.

 And it was there during the dedication ceremony on November 19, 1863, that President Abraham Lincoln spoke of his cause to unify the war-torn nation with his most famous speech, the “Gettysburg Address.”

 With the threat of COVID-19 still hanging over all of our heads, a self-guided tour is a fantastic idea as you get to learn about the various events and famous places in Gettysburg while avoiding direct contact with people.
-It’s also very easy to use as you just install the app on your phone, pick the tour and you’re off!
+It’s also straightforward to use as you install the app on your phone, pick the tour, and you’re off!
 You can drive along the recommended route while a narrator will take you through the sights.

-The self-guided Auto Tour is proof that living under quarantine does not have to dreary.
-You can still enjoy a scenic tour and still observe health and safety protocols.
+The self-guided Auto Tour is proof that living under quarantine does not have to be dreary.
+You can still enjoy a scenic tour and observe health and safety protocols.

 All that being said, here is a list of the top five things that you can do in Gettysburg during this COVID-19 time: